Meta Research PhD Fellow | Harvard University

 Mr. Jili’s writing has appeared in leading think tanks and publications like African Affairs, Nature, Theory, Culture, and Society, Mail & Guardian, Africa is a Country, The Elephant, South China Morning Post, African Center for Strategic Studies, Politico and Financial Times.
 He is also a regular panelist and speaker at international conferences.

-Mr. Jili has received numerous awards, honors and fellowships including the Wenner-Gren dissertation fieldwork fellowship, meta research PhD fellowship, Yenching scholarship, merit and term-time research fellowship, Standard Bank Africa chairman’s scholarship award, Oppenheimer graduate fellowship fund and Orrick fellowship.
+Mr. Jili has received numerous awards, honors and fellowships including the Wenner-Gren dissertation fieldwork fellowship, meta research Ph.D. fellowship, Yenching scholarship, merit & term-time research fellowship, Standard Bank Africa chairman’s scholarship award, Oppenheimer graduate fellowship fund and Orrick fellowship.

 Prior to attending Harvard, Mr. Jili worked at the Wits Institute for Social and Economic Research in South Africa as a visiting researcher.
-He earned an MPhil from Cambridge University, where he studied as a Standard Bank Africa chairman’s scholar.
-In 2016, he was awarded a Yenching scholarship to study at the Yenching Academy of Peking University, where he received a masters in economics.
+He earned an M.Phil. from Cambridge University, where he studied as a Standard Bank Africa chairman’s scholar.
+In 2016, he was awarded a Yenching scholarship to study at the Yenching Academy of Peking University, where he received an M.A. in economics.
 With Professor He Yafei, former Vice-Minister of the Ministry of Foreign Affairs, and Professor Jiang Guo Hua, he studied Chinese global governance strategies and economic approaches.
-He holds a bachelors with honors in philosophy, politics and economics from Wesleyan University, where he was a Pfeiffer scholar.
+He holds an A.B. honors in philosophy, politics, and economics from Wesleyan University, where he was a Pfeiffer scholar.